aaugustin/mtefd/multiple-template-engines.rst

 Template Language in APIs.
 It doesn't encourage third-party engines to provide compatibility with specific features of Django templates.

-The main exception is security, especially defense against XSS and CSRF attacks.
-This DEP is prescriptive for security-related APIs.
+The main exception is security.
+This DEP is prescriptive when it comes to security considerations:

+- HTML autoescaping is required by default, to defend against XSS attacks
+- integration with Django's CSRF protection framework is mandatory

 Built-in engines
 ----------------